Skip to main content

 Project Docs

 Project docs are connected to a specific project and can only be accessed through that project.
 These docs are always linked to the project and will remain there until they are moved to a space or made private.
-This ensures that all project-related docs are easily accessible and organized within the project.
+This ensures that all project-related docs are easily accessible and organised within the project.
 Project docs have special features regarding that project, like linking a task to a doc for status tracking.

 Trash